Table of Contents

 Get the Car Moving

-If you’re at the top of the hill, you may be able to do this on your own, just by taking your foot off the brake and letting it roll.
+If you’re at the top of a hill, you may be able to do this on your own by taking your foot off the brake and letting it roll.
 But you’ll likely need other people or another car to push your car.
 Keep the clutch pedal down.

 Pop the Clutch

-When the car is moving about 5 mph, quickly let your foot off the clutch pedal.
+When the car is moving at about 5 mph, quickly release your foot from the clutch pedal.
 The car may jerk a bit and the engine should turn over and start.
 If it doesn’t, you can try depressing and popping the clutch again while the car is still rolling.

-• Do keep your face as far from the battery as you can while you’re attaching the cables.
+• Keep your face as far from the battery as you can while you’re attaching the cables.

-• Do avoid connecting all four clamps to battery posts.
+• Avoid connecting all four clamps to the battery posts.
 It’s safer to attach the black clamp to bare metal on the disabled car.

-Once you know the basics of jump-starting a battery, you can expect it to take 15 to 20 minutes.
+Once you know the basics of jump-starting a battery, you can expect it to take 15 to 20 minutes, depending on the type of vehicle.
 Of course, waiting until you find another motorist to help you could add to the overall time.

 If you’re a first-timer, it may take longer than 20 minutes.
-But you can cut down that time just by knowing where your jumper cables are, and where your car battery and battery terminals are located.
-(Speaking of first-timers, new drivers may benefit from these car insurance tips for first-time drivers.)
+But you can cut down that time just by knowing where your jumper cables are and where your car battery and battery terminals are located.
+New drivers may benefit from these car insurance tips for first-time drivers.

 Calling for Help

-If you don’t feel comfortable jump-starting a car yourself or don’t feel safe where you are, you can always call a pro for help when your battery dies.
+If you don’t feel comfortable jump-starting a car yourself or don’t feel safe where you are, you can always call a professional for help when your battery dies.
 The jump-start or tow might even be free if you have a roadside assistance plan through your car insurance policy.
-Most plans include jump-starts as a basic service, but you should verify in advance what your coverage offers.
+Most roadside assistance plans include jump-starts as a basic service, but you should verify in advance what your coverage offers.
+It’s helpful to be familiar with car insurance terms as you study your auto policy.

 The Takeaway